• State Regulations in Vermont

 Buying or Selling a Car Without a Title

-Keep in mind that the state does not require titles for 1991 model cars and older.
-If you are attempting buy or sell such a vehicle, make sure that the bill of sale includes the vehicle's make, year, vehicle identification number, purchase price, odometer reading, date of sale, and seller's signature.
+Keep in mind that Vermont requires all vehicles to be titled regardless of age as of January 1, 2024.
+If you are attempting buy or sell a vehicle that does not currently have a title, make sure that the Bill of Sale and Odometer Disclosure Statement (Form VT-005) includes the vehicle's make, year, vehicle identification number, purchase price, odometer reading, date of sale, and seller's signature.

 General Car Buying Tips